daisykbrown/pai789_final_project/README.md

 Turns the appropriate geodata into shapefiles that are used for the Tableau visualization tool.

 ## Data Files
 Data files within the repository are sourced from various resources.
-The appropriate input files will be held within the repository, but you will find instructions below on how to source the data used in this project:
+The appropriate input files will be held within the repository under the "Input Files" folder, but you will find instructions below on how to source the data used in this project:

 ### North Carolina Spatial Data Download: